3 Chapter 3: Maintaining and Growing Your Book of Business / Professional Practice

 • They are respected in their industry.

-• A mutual relationship can develop, where you also becomes a Centre of Influence for them.
+• A mutual relationship can develop, where you also become a Centre of Influence.

 Your relationship with your COI takes time develop and cultivating these relationships is valuable and worth the time invested.
 Make a point of connecting (you can meet for coffee or lunch) to see how you can help them grow their business.